onqtam/headjack/src/ledger_of_record.md

 > "Common knowledge is often important for coordination.
 For example, a group of people might want to speak out about an issue, but only feel comfortable doing so if there’s enough of them speaking out at the same time that they have safety in numbers."
 [Vitalik](https://vitalik.ca/general/2022/06/12/nonfin.html)

+no mentioned "fact" shall remain unanchored/unreferenced - that's what stable URIs and intra-document addressing are for

 > "We are choked with news and starved of history." - [Will Durant](https://www.goodreads.com/quotes/8716601-we-are-choked-with-news-and-starved-of-history)